-We envisage that the TDA being active in September through to November (permissions allowing).
+We envisage a potential activation of the TDA to occur from earliest 21 October through to November 2021.
 There will be timings of activity between 0900-1600 Monday to Friday only and will be alerted via NOTAM, all other times the TDA will not be active.
 There will be a telephone number on the TDA for all unmanned flights.
+As soon as the aircraft is on the ground a call will be made to close down the NOTAM.